-- 5.1.1 The report will be completed within four weeks of the completion of the fieldwork. - 5.1.2 A copy of the report in Adobe Acrobat (.pdf) format will also be provided to Hall Conservation Ltd and, via them, to Cheshire APAS.
+- 5.1.1 An interim report will be made available to the client within 7 days of the completion of the fieldwork.
+The final report will then be completed within 4 week of the completion of the fieldwork. - 5.1.2 A copy of the report in Adobe Acrobat (.pdf) format will be provided to the client.
+The report will also be provided to the Historic Environment Officer for CCC.
 Paper copies can also be provided on request.